gotshell/MISP-Integrations/README.md

 - Each IOC will be sent via a separate PUT request --> could take a while if you're pushing a huge amount of IOCs.

-# misp_to_VisionOne ---> Push Misp's events to TrendMicro VisionOne
+# misp_to_VisionOne.py ---> Push Misp's events to TrendMicro VisionOne

 ------------------------------------------------ MISP Settings -------------------------------------------------------------